 Project Outcomes

-Four issue briefs will be released to help people understand the issues municipalities face when addressing sustainability.
+These issue briefs outline the issues municipalities face when addressing sustainability.

-The project’s final report will define how communities could go about creating a community skills inventory, identify research implications for policy and program developers and for underserved groups, and make recommendations for municipal government practices, federal and provincial sustainability policy, provincial education policy and post-secondary planning.
+This report defines how communities could go about creating a community skills inventory, identifies research implications for policy and program developers and government practices, federal and provincial sustainability policy, provincial education policy, and post-secondary planning.

 Did You Know?